mccartney/librus-api/README.md

 ## Installation:

 1. `sudo npm install -g node-lambda`
+2. `npm install`
-2. In AWS eu-west-1 (Ireland region):
+3. In AWS eu-west-1 (Ireland region):
 	1. Create IAM user called `2017-12-librus` with ability to deploy&run AWS Lambda
 	2. Create IAM role called `LambdaSendsEmails` to be used by our AWS Lambda code, allowing it to send emails
 	3. Verify domain for Email receiving and sending in AWS SES
-3. Create a local `deploy.env` file with secrets:
+4. Create a local `deploy.env` file with secrets:
 ```
 LIBRUS_USER_NAME=1234567
 LIBRUS_PASSWORD=librus_is_really_crap